-NFWF will award $3-6 million in grants through the PA-MEB program in 2021 through grants of up to $250,000 per proposal.
+NFWF will award up to $12 million in grants through the PA-MEB program in 2022 through awards of up to $1,000,000.
 Multiple proposals may be submitted that benefit a single landowner/operator, but each proposal will be evaluated independently.
 Similarly, proposals may be submitted that provide benefits for multiple landowner/operators.
 However, total technical assistance and implementation funding will be capped at $450,000 per landowner/operator.
 Given program priorities for rapid implementation outcomes, NFWF generally expects awarded projects to be completed within 18-24 months.
 All proposed projects must begin on or after September 1, 2022 to facilitate necessary grant contracting and quality assurance activities.

-There is no match requirement for the PA-MEB program.
+Match is encouraged but not required for the PA-MEB program.
 However, proposals that can effectively leverage multiple funding sources to support implementation will be viewed favorably.
 Applicants will be encouraged, but not required, to document leveraged federal, state, local, or private funding supporting implementation of proposed practices.

 - Total Agricultural Nitrogen Load Reduction Potential: Proposal contributes meaningful agricultural nitrogen load reduction outcomes in support of the Chesapeake Bay TMDL, Pennsylvania’s Phase III WIP and, as applicable, associated Countywide Action Plans.

 - Conservation and Farm Management Co-Benefits: Proposed implementation actions yield clear and meaningful co-benefits for regional ecosystem conservation and restoration goals and farm management outcomes.